szaumoor/ZSTweaks/README.md

 Solution:

-- The damage inflicted is half fire, half radiant (cannot be resisted)
+- Blindness works as usual
-- The damage to non-undead is 4d6, blindness is still 1 turn as usual
+- The damage to non-undead is 4d6 (half fire, half magic), blindness is still 1 turn as usual
+- The damage inflicted is half fire, half radiant for undead (radiant cannot be resisted)
-- Undead take 1d6 fire and radiant damage per level up to 20d6, and:
+- Undead take 1d6 fire and radiant damage per level up to:
+  - Vampires and Vampyres: 20d6 and must save vs. Spell or be utterly destroyed
-  - Spectral undead: weakens them, causing Slow for 2 rounds, 30% weakness to physical damage for 3 rounds, reduced damage by -2 for physical attacks, -30% for elemental attacks for 4 rounds, and -2 AC penalty for 5 rounds
+  - Spectral undead: 15d6, and weakens them, causing Slow or Confusion for 2 rounds
-  - Vampires: must save vs. Spell or be utterly destroyed no matter their resistances
+  - Other cadaverous undead: 10d6, no other side effects

 This solution follows the 2nd edition more closely, where only undead who are specifically sensitive to light may be destroyed by it.
-Spectral undead are generally weakened, but not destroyed, vampires and vampire spawn can be utterly destroyed, and other cadaverous undead aren't weakened or destroyed (including liches and demiliches).
+Spectral undead are generally weakened, but not destroyed, vampires, vampyres, and vampire spawn can be utterly destroyed, and other cadaverous undead aren't weakened or destroyed (including liches and demiliches).

 **Component 468:** Rebalance Call Lightning's damage and scaling